schuyler-w/CS549Project/README.md

 1. Clone the repository
 2. Install the required libraries using `pip install -r requirements.txt`
-3. Download the dataset from the link above
+3. Download the dataset from the link above and place in program directory

 There are three main files in the repository:

+### main.py
-main.py: This file contains the main code for the project.
+This file contains the main code for the project.
 It reads the dataset, preprocesses the images, creates the model, trains the model, and evaluates the model.

+Usage: `python main.py [data_directory] [filename.type] [metric_report.txt]`

+Data_directory, filename.type, and metric_report.txt are optional, by default: program assumes the dataset is stored in the `gtsrb` directory, model will be saved to `model.keras`, and performance metrics are saved to classification_report.txt.

+Further saves `prediction_results.png` and `confusion_matrix.png` to the current directory.

-Returns a mosaic image of validation set images with predicted vs ground truth.
-Usage: `python main.py data_directory [filename.type]`. filename.type is optional, by default model will be saved to `model.keras`.
+`prediction_results.png` is a mosaic image of validation set images with predicted vs ground truth.

+`confusion_matrix.png` is a heatmap confusion matrix of the model's performance.

+### validation.py

-validation.py: This file performs cross-validation and benchmarking on a list of models to demonstrate how we selected the best model used in main.py.
-Usage: `python validation.py data_directory [output_filename]`. output_filename is optional, by default the output will be printed to standard output and not saved.
+This file performs cross-validation and benchmarking on a list of models to demonstrate how we selected the best model used in main.py.

+Usage: `python validation.py [data_directory] [benchmark.filetype]`

+Where data_directory is the directory where the dataset is stored and benchmark.filetype is the file where the benchmarking results will be saved.

+Data_directory and benchmark.filetype are optional, by default the program assumes the data_directory is `gtsrb` and the output will be printed to standard output and not saved to a file.

+### predict.py

-predict.py: This file contains the code to predict the traffic sign in an unlabeled testing set and returns a mosaic of predicted labels.
-Usage: `python predict.py model test_directory`.
-For example `python predict.py model.keras Test`.
-The program assumes that the test directory is inside the `gtsrb/` directory and automatically appends the file path.
+This file contains the code to predict the traffic sign in an unlabeled testing set and returns a mosaic of predicted labels.

+Usage: `python predict.py model test_directory`

+For example `python predict.py model.keras gtsrb`

+The program assumes that the test directory is named `Test` and is inside the given directory and automatically appends the file path. ie: `gtsrb/Test`

+The program saves the mosaic image to `mosaic.png` in the current directory.
+Since the dataset is unlabeled, the program does not evaluate the model's performance and must be done so manually.
+This works for any dataset of images that are 32x32 pixels in size and fall inside one of the 43 categories.